F5Networks/f5-google-gdm-templates/README.md

 ## Current Supported F5 Google Deployment Manager templates

+Standalone and HA production stack templates have been deprecated; a new parameter has been added to existing-stack templates to control deployment of public IP addresses.
 The following is a list of the current *supported* F5 GDM templates.
 Click the link to view the README file which includes information on how to deploy the template in Google Cloud.

 <br>